Our New Venture Award winners are making these projects happen:

 Raytreat Services: Heal Nigerian babies with jaundice

-Saving the lives of newborns suffering from jaundice in Nigerian villages that lack electricity won the 2020 Windeaters New Venture Development Award.
+Saving the lives of newborns suffering from jaundice in Nigerian villages that lack electricity won a Windeaters New Venture Development Award.

 Jaundice is a serious condition for newborns but is easily treated with blue light.
 In Nigeria around 30% of infant deaths are associated with jaundice compared with just 2% in developed countries.
 Severe jaundice can also cause irreversible brain damage.